h7kanna/restate-sdk-rust/crates/openapi/docs/InvocationApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**terminate_invocation**](InvocationApi.md#terminate_invocation) | **DELETE** /invocations/{invocation_id} | Terminate an invocation
+[**delete_invocation**](InvocationApi.md#delete_invocation) | **DELETE** /invocations/{invocation_id} | Delete an invocation

-## terminate_invocation
+## delete_invocation

-> terminate_invocation(invocation_id, mode)
+> delete_invocation(invocation_id, mode)
-Terminate an invocation
+Delete an invocation

-Terminate the given invocation.
+Delete the given invocation.
 By default, an invocation is terminated by gracefully cancelling it.
 This ensures virtual object state consistency.
-Alternatively, an invocation can be killed which does not guarantee consistency for virtual object instance state, in-flight invocations to other services, etc.
+Alternatively, an invocation can be killed which does not guarantee consistency for virtual object instance state, in-flight invocations to other services, etc. A stored completed invocation can also be purged

 ### Parameters